Sophivorus/MOCA/README.md

 # Automata

-Cellular automata and other visual experiments
+Cellular automata and other experiments